 Lost ticket revenue and funding to assist in the return of service when restrictions are lifted will be supported by the Coronavirus Aid, Relief and Economic Security Act (CARES Act), a federal stimulus package passed in late March for public transit agencies and operating assistance for Amtrak.

 The NNEPRA Team has adapted to hybrid and remote work environments and has remained actively focused on the days beyond these troubling times with the safety of passengers and crews being a top priority.

 Amtrak has nationally embraced and implemented enhanced cleaning, disinfecting and equipment sanitizing protocols as well as social distancing and public health guidelines.
 The following practices have been implemented on Downeaster trains:

 - Crews and passengers travelling on Amtrak trains are required to wear face coverings.

 - Enhanced cleaning protocols are in place.

 - No more than 50% of seats can be sold on any train.

 - Amtrak’s eTicketing allows for a touchless environment for passengers.

-Downeaster stations are being thoroughly cleaned and equipped with information and resources consistent with social and physical distancing guidelines set forth by the CDC in preparation of eventual re-opening.
+Downeaster stations are being thoroughly cleaned and equipped with information and resources consistent with social and physical distancing guidelines set forth by the CDC.

-Various track maintenance project scheduled for summer and fall have been re-programmed to take place in spring and early summer to minimize construction-related service interruptions later in the year.
+Various track maintenance project scheduled for summer and fall were re-programmed to take place in spring and early summer to minimize construction-related service interruptions.
 Planning activities related to the Portland Station Relocation and new equipment procurement are ongoing, as are efforts to begin work on the Wells Siding Project.